OpenCHAMI/deployment-recipes/quickstart/README.md

 # Enter the quickstart directory
 cd deployment-recipes/quickstart/
 # Create the secrets in the .env file.
 Do not share them with anyone.
 # This also sets the system name for your certificates.
-In our case, we'll call our system foobar.
-The full url will be foobar.openchami.cluster which you can set in /etc/hosts to make life easier for you later
+In our case, we'll call our system "foobar".
+The full url will be https://foobar.openchami.cluster which you can set in /etc/hosts to make life easier for you later
 ./generate-configs.sh foobar
 # Start the services
 docker compose -f base.yml -f postgres.yml -f jwt-security.yml -f haproxy-api-gateway.yml -f openchami-svcs.yml -f autocert.yml up -d